All Episodes

 And the IRS eventually finds them.

-And you want to know when are we gonna start doing it?
+And you want to know, when are we going to start doing it?

-When are we gonna start pressuring them instead of always being the victims?
+When are we going to start pressuring them instead of always being the victims?

-And of course, of course, we respect the law even when we don't agree with it, and we obey it, and we then want plaudits for it, and we sit around and we wonder why the people who are not purposely not doing the right thing end up winning and being rewarded.
+And we sit around and we wonder why the people who are not, purposely not doing the right thing, end up winning and being rewarded.

 If I've heard it once, I can't tell you the number of times I've had parents complain to me about how they've tried to do everything right by their kids.

-They have tried to work and provide for them, they have tried to educate them, to keep them uh as best as they can on the straight and narrow.
+They have tried to educate them, to keep them as best as they can on the straight and narrow.

 It's a constant fight.

-Uh and and they look around and they see other parents not caring and other kids just doing all and they and and they themselves end up being blamed as being rigid and unforgiving and intolerant, and they don't understand it.
+And they look around and they see other parents not caring and other kids just doing all, and they themselves end up being blamed as being rigid and unforgiving and intolerant, and they don't understand it.

 And it's largely the media.

-You will find at at the at near the base of every one of these problems, the media.
+You will find near the base of every one of these problems, the media.

-The media is just a huge, huge obstacle to uh to overcome.
+The media is just a huge, huge obstacle to overcome.

-But I just don't think in it's in the nature of people that that you're talking about, call them conservative or whatever.
+But I just don't think it's in the nature of people that you're talking about, call them conservative or whatever.

 It's not in their nature to break the law purposely.